Neuroendocrine research grant types

 Encouraging team science

-We are very interested in grant proposals from multidisciplinary groups comprised of basic scientists, clinicians, and experts in bioinformatics, bio-nanotechnology, or other relevant disciplines.
-Proposals that cover promising and potentially transferable mechanisms and/or technologies, which have been applied successfully to other areas of cancer research, are highly desirable and will be evaluated based on their level of applicability to NETs.
+We are very interested in grant proposals from multidisciplinary groups comprised of basic scientists, clinicians, and experts across relevant cutting-edge disciplines.
+Proposals that cover promising and potentially transferable strategies and/or technologies, which have been applied successfully to other areas of cancer research, are highly encouraged and will be evaluated based on their level of applicability to NETs.

 Areas of interest